 Not whether the sensor is working.
 Not whether the data is flowing.
 But whether the thing the sensor is calibrated against still exists in the form the calibration assumed.

-This series addresses that question across three timescales and three operational contexts.
+This series addresses that question across multiple timescales and operational contexts.
 Each piece stands alone.
 Together they make a single argument: that the value of any observation system, from a handheld GPS to a continental satellite network, depends entirely on the integrity of its anchor points, and that anchor point integrity is a governance problem as much as a technical one.

 Start anywhere.
 The pieces are designed to be entered from any direction.